2026-05-16 · research · lwIP 2.2.1 audit series · part 1 of 13

 Impact

-Linear heap (or, on builds that statically allocate the session, BSS/stack) overflow.
-The attacker controls every overflowing byte; the length is bounded only by the size of the SMTP response the client is willing to accept into its pbuf chain, which for most builds is the receive-window cap.
-The trailing NUL at tx_buf[copied] is a separate single-byte OOB write at a length the attacker also controls.
+Linear heap overflow, or BSS/stack overflow on builds that statically allocate the session.
+The attacker controls every overflowing byte.
+The length is bounded only by the size of the SMTP response the client accepts into its pbuf chain, which for most builds is the receive-window cap.
+The trailing NUL at tx_buf[copied] is a separate single-byte OOB write at an attacker-controlled length.

-The fields immediately after tx_buf in struct smtp_session are the live state machine variables and pointer references used by every subsequent SMTP callback.
+The fields immediately after tx_buf in struct smtp_session are live state machine variables and pointer references used by later SMTP callbacks.
 Corrupting them turns the next altcp_write / pbuf_free into a controlled write through a controlled pointer.
-On embedded targets without ASLR or non-executable stacks, this is a direct path to code execution; on harder targets it is a deterministic remote crash of the SMTP subsystem.
+On embedded targets without ASLR or non-executable stacks, this is a direct path to code execution.
+On harder targets, it is a deterministic remote crash of the SMTP subsystem.

 Watch it land